YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 by the family of module functors `Fmap`, `Fmap2`, `Fmap3` etc., together with the injection helper `inj` from module Logic.
 The general workflow of defining advanced injection functions is as follows:

-- We begin with a variant type whose type constructor has one or more type parameters.
+1. We begin with a variant type whose type constructor has one or more type parameters.
 This is always an OCanren abstract type, such as the abstract Peano number type or the abstract list type.
-- We count the number of type parameters of the type constructor in order to choose the suitable module functor from the Fmap family: for 1 type parameter, use `Fmap`; 2 type parameters, `Fmap2`; 3 type parameters, `Fmap3` and so on.
+1. We count the number of type parameters of the type constructor in order to choose the suitable module functor from the Fmap family: for one type parameter, use `Fmap`; for two type parameters, use `Fmap2`; three type parameters, `Fmap3` and so on.
+1. We request the `gmap` plugin for the type constructor, and use it to define a function named `fmap`.
+1. We put the definition of the type constructor and the `fmap` function in one module, and suppy that module as a parameter to the chosen Fmap family module functor.
+The result is a module with three functions one of which is `distrib`, the distribution function.

 ## Reification and Reifiers